tyr0wl/id-linker-extension/README.md

-# Link replace extension
+# Id linker extension

-replace Id strings with links to the actual items on other websites.
+Adds a clickable link to Ids on websites.

 ## Install